chrispaynter/architecture/CQRS.md

 ## Key Idea

-- You can use a different model for
+- You can use a different model to update information the